jcampbell05/RxChef/README.md

 Lets try re-building our Robo Chef again but this time using reactive techniques.
 I'm also going to throw in a few requirements later on to really show some of the power of using this style of programming.

-Before we do that though, I need to introduce a key concept which links __Observables__ to __Subscribers__, A concept known as streams.

-## Streams
+## To Streams

-Traditional observables allow you to monitor a value over time, such as the number of orders to placed.
-Traditional Observables pass or *emit* these to a callback and can be plotted on a timeline like so:

-1--2--3--4--5-->

-This diagram is known as a RxMarble Diagram and it represents a timeline of values an observable emits.
-This timeline is of values is known as a stream.
-ReactiveX allows you to compose streams to create a pipeline which describes what your application wants to achieve.

-Instead of passing each value to a callback, in ReactiveX __Observables__ generate streams and __Subscribers__ consume them.

-This all seems very abstract so lets start building our new firmware to help cerment this in our minds.

-Since our RoboChef is interested in any new-orders there may be this time we are going to subscribe to an __Observable__ for those new orders instead of creating one ourselves.
+Lets start converting over to ReactiveX since our Robo Chef is interested in new-orders we are going to subscribe to an __Observable__ for those new orders instead of creating one ourselves.

 ```
 - When we have a new order
+new_orders.subscribeNext({
+    - Heat up the oven to 220°
+    oven.setTemperature(220)

+    - Check we have chips
+    if store.has_chips {

+      - If we do, place 200 grams of chips onto a tray.
+      chips = new Chips(grams: 220)
+      tray.place(chips)

+      - Place the tray in the oven.
+      oven.place(tray)

+      - When the chips turn golden
-new_orders.subscribeNext {
+      observe(chips.are_golden, callback: {

-  - Make it
+        - Take the tray out of the oven.
+        oven.remove(tray)

+        - Wait 5 minutes for the chips to cool down.
+        wait(minutes: 5)

+        - Serve them up.
+        serve(chips.serve)
+      })
     }
+    else
+    {
+      - If we don't - inform the waiter
+      order.waiter.inform("I don't have any chips for that order")
+    }
+})
 ```

-Above we subscribe for when there is a new order from the new order stream.
-If we imagine this stream as a timeline again:

-o1--o2--o3-->

-Our block of code will be ran for "o1", "o2" and then "03".
-If this feels like looping though an Array then thats because it is.
+In fact this looks very similar to what we had before, the callback for `subscribeNext` will be called whenever a new order is made.